inf112-v20/legless-crane/README.md

 ## Known bugs
 When resizing the game window clickListeners move coordinates, making the buttons useless.

-When other robot(s) die, LooseScreen appears.

 When a robot has been hit by a laser, they are represented by a flame until they move to another tile.

-When a robot uses a program card that moves player more than one step, the robot can step over holes without dieing.

 When a robot occupies another robot's backup point as they respawn, both robots will occupy the same tile for a phase.